 How to make Curried Beef Pie

 I’ve had family taste test this recipe, with the thermo cooker version and conventional version of these curry meat pies side by side.
 Interesting enough, whilst the Thermomix meat pie was a little saucier, it also had a stronger curry flavour.
-The conventional instructions still make a tasty minced meat pie, and by cooking on the stovetop you can reduce the sauce as much as you like.
+The regular instructions still make a tasty minced meat pie, and by cooking on the stovetop you can reduce the sauce as much as you like.
 Take your pick of cooking methods to make the curried ground beef filling.

 Thermomixer?
 Whipping up this delicious curried mince beef filling is really easy in a thermo cooker, with the machine chopping, sautéing and cooking it for you.
 You’ll then need to allow the filling to cool to room temperature before assembling the pie.
 Brush the top of the pie with egg wash and bake in the oven until golden brown.